 Let’s start by going back a few years…

 The lines were marked by silver studs on the floor and in our haste to meet the letting agent and collect our keys, I hadn’t even thought about being in a designated space- just about being as far out of people’s way as possible.

 On a couple of occasions, I was unable to park in my designated space as another resident was parked over the lines.
 I had two choices: park as far into my space as I possibly could, or occupy someone else’s space.
-After receiving two tickets for doing the former, I started doing the latter, and instead of parking tickets, i started getting nasty notes from my neighbours.
+After receiving two tickets for doing the former, I started doing the latter, and instead of UKPC parking tickets, I started getting nasty notes from my neighbours.

-The other tickets were issued as it was deemed I had a photocopied UKPC parking permit.
-This came out of the blue after we’d been living there a few months using the same UKPC parking permit we always had done.
+This ludicrous claim came out of the blue after we’d been living there a few months using the same UKPC parking permit we always had done.
 Our letting agents quickly issued us a new UKPC parking permit towards the end of October 2014 and that was the end of the UKPC parking fines.

 I had letters from debt collectors, UKPC themselves and a solicitors firm, but I didn’t reply and I was adamant I wasn’t going to pay: why should I have to pay for parking in my own car park?
 Sometimes I wouldn’t hear from them for months and months on end, other times the letters would be arriving daily.
 I kept ripping them up and binning them.
 I didn’t ever think that UKPC would take me to court.
 Was it really worth their time?

-We’d been living in the flats for just under four years when the letter from the county court came in April of this year.
+We’d been living in the flats for just under four years when the letter from the county court came in April 2018.
 I was terrified.
-We’d just found out I was pregnant and were desperate to buy our own home.
+We’d just found out I was pregnant with Felix and were desperate to buy our own home.

-We panicked and my husband rang the solicitors who were now dealing with the case in UKPC’s behalf to see if they would negotiate.
+We panicked and my husband rang the solicitors who were now dealing with the case on UKPC’s behalf to see if they would negotiate.
 The lowest they would come down to was £689.

 Being pregnant and worrying that within a few months I might have a CCJ made us decide that we had to make the move to buy our own house: it was now or never.
 In a way, it was a good kick up the bum as we had been working hard to save, reduce debts, improve credit scores and we were more than ready to make the move.
 But of course, that’s a different story.

 I wrote up a basic defence using information I found online.
 There are tight deadlines when it comes to responding and doing what needs to be done and I always made sure I was on top of my game.
-Occasionally the solicitors would email me and try to negotiate an offer and eventually I asked them to stop contacting me as their offers were insulting.
+Occasionally, the solicitors would email me and try to negotiate an offer and eventually I asked them to stop contacting me as their offers were insulting.

 I contacted my letting agent, the landowner of the property and the property management company but none of them wanted to know.
 It wasn’t their problem though was it?
 Why should they get involved?
 The letting agent was the most sympathetic and helped get hold of certain documents for me further down the line.

 It was horrible.
 I felt like the mediator was on their side and didn’t really care about what I had to say.
 She kept telling me every so often that I was admitting my guilt and I should offer to pay something, but I was adamant I shouldn’t have to pay anything.

 I knew I couldn’t go to court even though everyone told me I really had to.
 Have your day in court, they’d say.
 Show them you mean business and how ridiculous this is.
-But how on earth would I stand up in a court room and deliver my evidence when everytime I thought about it I cried?
+But how on earth would I stand up in a court room and deliver my evidence when every time I thought about it I cried?

 A couple of weeks before court, each party has to send all the evidence they have to each other and to the court.
 My evidence was typed up simply across two A4 sheets of paper and explained the reasons why I felt I had the right to park where I parked.

 The evidence I received from UKPC was enough to have killed a small tree.
 It was page after page of grainy photographs of my vehicle, a copy of the leasehold, a copy of the contract between UKPC and the landowners and numerous other legal stuff I couldn’t even bring myself to read.
 I am talking about at least 200 pages of supposed evidence.